-Planning, Scheduling, and Management Control for Project-based Workflows
+Understanding why “Business” Systems Perform the Way They Do – Planning, Scheduling, and Control for Project-based Workflows

-This two-day workshop, based on the book Hanging Fire, by Jeff Cox, Dale Houle, and Hugh Cole, is designed for individuals and leadership teams that want to gain a better understanding of TOC Critical Chain Portfolio Management (CCPM) and how planning, scheduling, synchronization, management control, and alignment of actions work together to deliver projects on-time, in-scope, and in-budget.
+This two-day workshop, based on the book Hanging Fire, by Jeff Cox, Dale Houle, and Hugh Cole, is designed for individuals and leadership teams that want to gain a better understanding of TOC Critical Chain Portfolio Management (CCPM) and how proper alignment of actions in planning, scheduling, synchronization, and control significantly improve the ability to deliver projects on-time, in-scope, and in-budget

-- Discuss the importance and means of making visible the cumulative effects of the interaction of dependency and variability at the task and resource level; and
+Discuss the importance and means of making visible the cumulative effects of the interaction of dependency and variability at the task and resource level;

 Who Should Attend

 The Hanging Fire Workshop is designed for leaders and leadership teams from all business functions / functional areas of responsibility whose primary business is a project-based who want a better understanding of constraint-based decision making and its impact on business performance.

 Hanging Fire: Achieving Predictable Results in an Uncertain World